Updated: Dec 11, 2019

-If you have opened a Hack Computer, chances are you’ve met Riley, your friendly, ambitious, and sometimes mischievous guide through the Hack conservatory.
+If you have opened a Hack Computer, chances are you’ve met Riley, your friendly, ambitious, and sometimes mischievous guide through the Hack clubhouse.
 What you may not have noticed are all of the intricate details that went into creating the game's fastest-learning, goji-berry loving, lock-picking enthusiast.

 Riley was designed to be your co-conspirator and companion as you explore, tinker, make messes and learn how to clean them up with the Hack computer.
 Like all of the characters in Hack, the design team drew inspiration for Riley from a diverse throughout history.
 Here are just a few examples: